-- 1. Full (the default) - 2.
-Symmetric (includes Hermitian); implies Square shape; Hermitian implies real diagonal. - 3.
+- 1. General (the default) - 2.
+Vector (can be a column vector or a row vector) - 3.
+Symmetric (includes Hermitian); implies Square outline; Hermitian implies real diagonal. - 4.
 Triangular (includes trapezoidal) - a.
 Upper/lower - b.
 Hessenberg (triangular except for one sub- or super-diagonal) - c.
-Quasi-triangular (triangular except for 2x2 blocks on the diagonal) - 4.
-Diagonal (also symmetric & triangular); rectangular shape is OK - 5.
-Scalar (diagonal, and all diagonals have the same value); doesn't imply Scalar shape - 6.
-Permutation (of rows or columns); implies Square shape
+Quasi-triangular (triangular except for 2x2 blocks on the diagonal) - 5.
+Diagonal (also symmetric & triangular); rectangular outline is OK - 6.
+Scalar (diagonal, and all diagonals have the same value); doesn't imply Scalar outline - 7.
+Permutation (of rows or columns); implies Square outline